-The 2019 SOT for feedstock supply to IDL is reported in 2016 dollars (2016\$) and includes both grower payment and logistics costs to reflect a total delivered feedstock supply cost.
-The logistics system for the 2019 SOT for IDL delivers 725,000 dry tons of a 50% clean pine - 50% logging residue blend, utilizing the systems described in the 2018 Woody SOT report (Hartley et al., 2018) for clean pine and logging residue, respectively.
+The 2020 SOT for feedstock supply to IDL is reported in 2016 dollars (2016\$) and includes both grower payment and logistics costs to reflect a total delivered feedstock supply cost.
+The logistics system for the 2020 SOT for IDL delivers 725,000 dry tons of a 50% clean pine - 50% logging residue blend, utilizing the systems described in the 2018 & 2019 Woody SOT report (Hartley et al. 2018, Hartley et al. 2019) for clean pine and logging residue, respectively.
 For the clean pine, the system harvests plantation grown pine and natural forest thinning material using a mechanized harvest system.
 Trees are moved to the landing where they are topped and debranched.
 Logs are sent to the processing facility where they are size reduced before feeding into the conversion process.
 Tops and branches are available for use as logging residue, with their harvest and collection costs attributed to the harvest of the clean pine logs.
 Additionally, logging residue is available from the landing at sites where pine logs are harvested for other products.
 Residues are chipped at the landing and transported by truck to the biorefinery.

 The IDL system places fewer restrictions on the feedstock specifications in terms of particle size and ash content, which removes the necessity of much of the preprocessing required for other conversion methods.
-Hence, the 2018 Woody SOT for IDL utilized only logging residues.
 For 2019, it was desired to improve the conversion yield, and thus clean pine was blended with the logging residues to reduce ash content.
-The 2019 Woody SOT for IDL design modeled a minimum delivered feedstock cost of \$63.24/dry ton.
-The cost of the delivered biomass for IDL decreased by \$0.52/dry ton from the 2018 Woody SOT for IDL due to the incorporation of clean pine shrinking the required draw radius.
+The 2020 Woody SOT for IDL replicates the 2019 design and maintains a modeled minimum delivered feedstock cost of \$63.24/dry ton.
 Logistics costs include harvest, collection, storage, transportation, and preprocessing costs from the point of harvest to the conversion reactor throat in-feed.
 Grower payment represents the stumpage cost or the payment necessary for the right to harvest the material.